1874 Hong Kong typhoon: Hong Kong

 Aftermath of the typhoon in Yau Ma Tei.
 Photo by Lai Afong.

 Aftermath of the typhoon.
 Photo by Lai Afong.

-The typhoon hit Hong Kong with "unprecedented violence" and left no less than 2,000 people injured.
+The typhoon hit Hong Kong with "unprecedented violence" and killed at least 2,000 people.

 Some adventurers went out to the Praya at 11:00 PM and found themselves knee deep in the water and risked being washed away by the waves hitting the shore.
 They were forced to retreat by 01:00 AM as the winds were reaching a new high.
 The East Point on Causeway Bay recorded a water level 4 feet above its average.
 Many stores and shops, even far away from the Praya waterfront were flooded and water damaged.

 The storm's two-hour impact had injured and killed many in the Colony.
 Telegraphic communication was interrupted and communication with Hong Kong Island was cut for a time.
 The town had sustained great loss, its roads were deserted and strewn with debris, house roofs were ruined, windows shattered and walls fallen and cables and gas pipes were blown away and trees uprooted.